Sheehan’s Syndrome Overview

 Sheehan’s Syndrome may happen if a woman loses a severe amount of blood during or after childbirth.

-Hormone producing tissue of the pituitary gland may become destroyed from the loss of blood at childbirth.
+The hormone-producing tissue of the pituitary gland may become destroyed by the loss of blood at childbirth.

 If necrosis (death) of the pituitary gland occurs, the pituitary gland may lose some or all of its function.